 Part B coverage is optional.
 If you or your spouse is still working and covered by your employer group health plan, you may not need this part of Medicare until you or your spouse retires.
 Learn more.

-The standard Medicare Part B premium for 2016 is $121.80.
-Yet, most people (70% of Medicare beneficiaries) will continue paying $104.90 (the standard premium for 2015), and have it automatically deducted from their Social Security check every month.
+The standard Medicare Part B premium for 2017 is $134.00.
+Yet, most people (70% of Medicare beneficiaries) will pay $109.00, compared to $104.90 for the past 4 years.
+Most people have it automatically deducted from their Social Security check every month.
 The remaining 30% of beneficiaries will pay the higher premium.
 These people include: